How to Set Up a Smart Home: A Guide for Beginners

 What's more, they're equipped with customizable virtual personal assistant technology that can allow you to control other smart devices, like your smart thermostat or lighting system.
 Feeling chilly?
 Just ask your Echo or Home to boost the heat, and you'll be feeling comfy in no time.
 The setup for this life-enhancing technology is relatively minimal, involving downloading apps to your smartphone and following a few simple steps.

-Finding The Best Location for Your Smart Devices
+Find the Best Location for Your Smart Devices

 You can also position your router in a central location to give its signal easy access to your devices.
 And if you have multiple active Ethernet ports in other parts of your home, setting up another router can boost the connectivity of devices far away from your main router.